 Figuring out how to tackle your academic endeavors is a balancing act, and people on both extremes of the time management spectrum – those who get their work done a week in advance, and those who might write an entire essay the night before it is due – have a lot to learn from each other and their respective strategies.
-Here are my tips for getting your schoolwork done in an efficient and timely fashion, without it becoming the core focus of your life — there are a few practical things you can do.
+If you want to get your schoolwork done in an efficient and timely fashion — without schoolwork stress becoming the core focus of your life — there are a few practical things you can do.

 1. Schedule putting something off

 Everyone has a different time of day during which they are the most productive.
 In my case, I’m somewhat of a night owl; I tend to focus on schoolwork best in the evening.
 But sometimes, my classes won’t start until later in the day, or I’ll have a gap between obligations in the mid-morning or afternoon.
-I know I won’t get any work done during those times, so I’ll procrastinate – productively.
+I know I won’t get any work done during those times, so I’ll procrastinate – but productively!
 I’ll use that down time during the day to schedule meetings, shifts at my job, or other extracurricular obligations, so I can still hustle, even if it's not on schoolwork.
 Find what time of day works best for you, and schedule your schoolwork and obligations accordingly.

 3. Just start!